 Christian Carroll, a writer for the New York Review of Books, tracked Misha down and reported on their conversation.

-And he claimed that though he knew Tamerlan, if he'd actually been his teacher as it was being alleged, he would have stopped him from carrying out the bombing and absolutely did not support his actions.
+Misha's real name was Mikhail Alekhdurov, and he claimed that he thought that though he knew Tamerlin, if he'd actually been his teacher as it was being alleged, he would have stopped him from carrying out the bombing and absolutely did not support his actions.

 Misha agreed to cooperate with the FBI, and officials came out and announced that they could find no link between him and the bombing.

-Tamerlan's father had indicated that Misha was responsible for radicalizing his son, but he only knew him by this pseudonym, and that's just red meat for the media.
+Tamerlin's father had indicated that Misha was responsible for radicalizing his son, but he only knew him by this pseudonym.

 A shadowy, mysterious figure is perfect for creating intrigue, so I don't know how they could have resisted reporting on this a ton.

-Alex is suggesting that Misha is in Langley, because that's shorthand for the CIA.
+Alex is suggesting that Misha is in Langley because that's shorthand for the CIA.

 A few days after this point we're at, he was found living in an apartment in West Warwick, Rhode Island with his elderly parents.